 Have you ever wondered how many bears are in the Smoky Mountains?
 And where can you go to see them?
-Those are two of our most popular questions about black bears in the Smoky Mountains, so keep reading to learn more!
+Those are two of the most popular questions folks have about black bears in the Smoky Mountains, so keep reading to learn more!

 There are a few spots that are best for seeing wildlife and black bears in the Smoky Mountains.
 Here’s where you should go: